Property Tax Protection Program

 Formal Tax Savings

-Homes had traditionally been a non-factor in ARB hearings, which is typical for most of Texas.
+Homes have traditionally been a non-factor in ARB hearings, which is typical across most of Texas.
 This changed in 2022 when homes blew past businesses when it came to formal savings in 2022.
 Homes nabbed a savings of $2.26 million in 2022, before seeing an even greater outcome with $4.27 million in 2023.
-While they improved upon their informal appeals, commercial properties also managed to bounce back formally in 2023, attaining a total of $2 million.
-This was up from a low period of $1.84 million in 2022.
-When put together, these numbers suggest that home values are increasing so high that homeowners are being forced to go multiple rounds with Cameron CAD just to get a fair result.
+2024 saw another sharp decline for homes with $2.96 million.
+However, businesses thrived, landing a total of $6.06 million, a record for the county.
+This completely dwarfed the 2023 total of $4.27 million.
+This hammered home the shift between homes and businesses that had already been established as a trend.

 Total Tax Savings (Informal & Formal)Source: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.